Dryer - Benefits of the Automatic Dry Cycle

 When the laundry is wet, the air is cool in the dryer.
 As the load begins to dry and the drum air is warm, the heat turns off.
 As the air cools, the control activates the heat to come on again.

-Note: The Auto Dry, More Dry or Hotpoint's Auto-Sensi-Dry or Heavy Dry perform the same function.
+Note: The Auto Dry, More Dry or Hotpoint's Auto-Sensi-Dry or Heavy Dry cycle performs the same function.